davidrhoden/thestacks/pages/sounds.md

 I'm almost surprised we got an OK recording of this because we argued so much about the number of times each part should happen.
 I became convinced that God made a mistake giving us more than four fingers.

-<iframe style="border: 0; width: 100%; height: 142px;" src="https://bandcamp.com/EmbeddedPlayer/track=2809267000/size=large/bgcol=ffffff/linkcol=67c018/tracklist=false/artwork=small/transparent=true/" seamless><a href="https://thestacksnola.bandcamp.com/track/i-can-be-strong">I Can Be Strong by The Stacks</a></iframe>

-A little three- or four-chord number that rolls in and out of the set from time to time.
-Very nice organ by Tom and bass by Trey.

 <iframe style="border: 0; width: 100%; height: 142px;" src="https://bandcamp.com/EmbeddedPlayer/track=1283581204/size=large/bgcol=ffffff/linkcol=67c018/tracklist=false/artwork=small/transparent=true/" seamless><a href="httpss://thestacksnola.bandcamp.com/track/you-got-my-mind-going-in-the-wrong-direction">(You Got My Mind Going In The) Wrong Direction by The Stacks</a></iframe>

 It's not the tightest performance; it's just a recorded rehearsal, and there's one part where the mic turned around so I'm singing into the wrong end of it, but this might be the best guitar performance I ever did.
 I wish I could play like this every time.